Matthieu Epolo

 Matthieu Epolo Luka (born 15 January 2005) is a professional footballer who plays as a goalkeeper for Belgian Pro League club Standard Liège.
-Born in Belgium, he represented his country of birth at youth level before switching allegiance to the DR Congo.
+Born in Belgium, he plays for the DR Congo national team.

 Epolo first became known to international football audiences for keeping six clean sheets in his first eight games of the 2024–25 Belgian Pro League season, making him the most successful goalkeeper for shutouts in the top-20 ranked European leagues.

 Club career

 Epolo began playing football at KVK Wemmel and later FC Brussels.
 Epolo came through the youth academy of RSC Anderlecht, moving to Standard Liège at the age of 14 in June 2019.

-He made his professional debut on 26 August 2022 in the shirt of SL16 FC, the newly-launched Standard reserve team playing in the second-flight Challenger Pro League for the 2022–23 season.
+He made his professional debut on 26 August 2022 in the shirt of SL16 FC, the newly launched Standard reserve team playing in the second-flight Challenger Pro League for the 2022–23 season.
 He started SL16's third match of the season against FCV Dender EH, and ultimately shared game-time with SL16's other main goalkeeper Tom Poitoux, who played 19 games to Epolo's 18.

 On 25 January 2023, shortly after his 18th birthday and with him being the third goalkeeper for the first team, Epolo extended his contract.

 Epolo was promoted to the first-team for the 2023–24 Belgian Pro League season, and played the final five games of Standard's campaign, due to both transfer speculation and an injury for first-choice goalkeeper Arnaud Bodart.
 He made his league debut on 27 April 2024 against Sint-Truiden, promoted by manager Ivan Leko, amid reports that regular goalkeeper Bodart would leave at the end of the season.

 He enjoyed a 1–1 draw at home to Sint-Truiden on his debut, with 20-year-old Mattéo Godfroid on the bench as Bodart was injured, according to Leko.
 Fewer than 10,000 fans saw his debut at the Stade Maurice Dufrasne due to a boycott of American owners 777 Partners, a situation Epolo said was understandable.
 Leko said that Epolo would start the remaining games of the season.

 Further transfer speculation saw Bodart kept out of the first-team at the start of the following 2024–25 season, with Epolo starting as regular first-choice goalkeeper as a 19-year-old.
 Epolo kept clean sheets in Standard's first three games of the season against Racing Genk, Club Brugge and KV Mechelen to give them an unbeaten start.

 Epolo went on to keep six clean sheets in his first eight league games of the season with Standard conceding only three goals in that time, scoring four to climb to the top half of the table.
 This run of clean sheets early in the season put Epolo top of the Belgian Pro League's official clean sheet table, with the best clean sheets record in Europe's top-20 ranked leagues, inspiring Standard to the best defensive record in the Pro League.